prisma/prisma1/examples/postgres/README.md

 <details>
  <summary><strong>I don't have <a href="https://www.docker.com">Docker</a> installed on my machine</strong></summary>

-To deploy your service to a public cluster (rather than locally with Docker), you need to perform the following steps:
+To deploy your service to a demo cluster (rather than locally with Docker), you need to perform the following steps:

 1. Remove the `cluster` property from `prisma.yml`
 1. Run `yarn prisma deploy`
-1. When prompted by the CLI, select a demo cluster (e.g. `prisma-eu1` or `prisma-us1`)
+1. When prompted by the CLI, select a demo cluster (e.g. `demo-eu1` or `demo-us1`)
 1. Replace the [`endpoint`](./src/index.js#L23) in `index.js` with the HTTP endpoint that was printed after the previous command

 </details>